International successes

-In 1952 the New Zealand Yachting Federation was formed to prepare for the Melbourne Olympic Games, and to administer the national classes.
-Four years later, Cantabrians Peter Mander and Jack Cropp won a gold medal in the Sharpie class.
+In 1952 a New Zealand Yachting Federation (now Yachting New Zealand) was formed to administer the national classes and prepare for the 1956 Melbourne Olympic Games, at which Cantabrians Peter Mander and Jack Cropp won a gold medal in the Sharpie class.

-The sweet taste of international success, after a century of isolation, was enhanced 18 months later.
-Geoff Smale and Ralph Roberts won the Prince of Wales Cup in the International 14 class at Cowes, England.
+Eighteen months later, Geoff Smale and Ralph Roberts won the Prince of Wales Cup in the International 14 class at Cowes, England.

-In 1964 New Zealand once more won an Olympic gold medal in the Flying Dutchman class.
+In 1964 New Zealand won a second Olympic gold medal when Helmer Pedersen and Earle Wells won the Flying Dutchman class at Tokyo.

 Offshore racing

-The outlook of New Zealand yachtsmen and designers became increasingly international and eclectic.
-Nouméa, Suva, trans-Tasman and coastwise races, like the Labour Weekend Coastal Classic, tested keel yachts and their crews to the limit.
+The outlook of New Zealand yachtsmen and designers became increasingly international and eclectic from the 1950s.
+Nouméa, Suva, trans-Tasman and coastwise races such as the Labour Weekend Coastal Classic from Auckland to the Bay of Islands tested keel yachts and their crews to the limit.

-There were some tragedies; yachts that disappeared, or foundered through whale strikes, or piled ashore in terrible weather.
+There were some tragedies; yachts disappeared, foundered through whale strikes, or piled ashore in terrible weather.
 In the 1951 race from Wellington to Lyttelton, 10 people lost their lives.
-But there was an exponential improvement in standards of design and construction of boats and their gear, in safety standards and seamanship.
+But there was rapid improvement in standards of design and construction of boats and their gear, in safety standards and in seamanship.

 Southern Cross Cup

-Three Kiwi yachts entered in the 1967–68 Southern Cross Cup, including the Sydney–Hobart race.
-Chris Bouzaid’s entry, Rainbow II, won the ocean race.
-The team came second overall in the Southern Cross Cup.
+Three Kiwi yachts entered the 1967–68 Southern Cross Cup competition, which included the Sydney–Hobart race.
+Chris Bouzaid’s entry, Rainbow II, won the classic ocean race and came second overall.

 One Ton Cup